JinsaMariamThomas/JinsaMariamThomas/README.md

 ### Aspiring Data Analyst & Machine Learning Enthusiast

-Building data-driven projects using Python, Machine Learning, and Data Analysis.

----
+Passionate about Machine Learning, Data Analysis, and building practical projects with Python.

 ##  About Me